pippinbarr/cart253-2019/modules/core-variables/core-variables.md

 - This is because we are putting a __value__ in our variable
 - It means "I am about to tell you what to put inside this variable"
 - Frustratingly, notice that `=` does __not__ mean "check for equality", it means "assign the following value to this variable"!
-- It kind of means __make__ this variable equal this value, it's very confident.
+- It kind of means "__make__ this variable equal this value" (it's very confident).

 ---

 ## `let meaningOfLife = ` .hi[`42`]`;`

 - Next we have the __value__ of the variable, `42`
-- Importantly, `42` is supposedly the meaning of life, and so the variable name makes sense (see: Douglas Adams)
+- Importantly, `42` is the meaning of life (in The Hitchhiker's Guide to the Galaxy), and so the variable name makes sense
 - Note that because JavaScript __doesn't check types__ you could put __any__ type of thing in this variable:

 ```javascript